Jamie956/Jamie956.github.io/post/angular.md

 ### Component

+- Components—New elements that will compose the majority of your application’s structure and logic

 - A component is a way to create custom HTML elements in your application.
 - Applications are essentially combinations of components.
 These components build upon the core principles of encapsulation, isolation, and reusability, which should have events, be customizable, and be declarative.